-Robert Lewandowski has scored all five of Bayern Munich’s goals this season, in just two games!
+Robert Lewandowski has scored 33 Bundesliga goals for Bayern Munich this season, in just 30 games!
 What is it that makes the Polish striker so deadly?
 Join bundesliga.com for a closer look…

-After bagging a beautiful brace in the Matchday 1 2-2 draw with Hertha Berlin, Lewandowski backed up his promising start to the season in style, netting an outstanding hat-trick at the weekend.
+After bagging a beautiful brace in the season-opening 2-2 draw with Hertha Berlin, Lewandowski backed up his promising start to the season in style, netting an outstanding hat-trick on Matchday 2.

-A truly masterful finisher, his expertise in this area saw him score all three goals in clinical fashion from an Expected Goals (xG) reading of just 1.32.
-Very impressive indeed, but not unsurprising, for Lewandowski's always brilliant at maximising the opportunities presented to him.
+A truly masterful finisher, his expertise in this area saw him score all three goals against Schalke in clinical fashion from an Expected Goals (xG) reading of just 1.32.
+Very impressive indeed, but not unsurprising, for Lewandowski has long been brilliant at maximising the opportunities presented to him.

-Ultra-fit and competitive, he lead the line with aplomb for the champions on his way to yet again proving why he's one of the premier centre-forwards in world football.
+Ultra-fit and competitive, he has led the line with aplomb for the newly crowned champions on his way to yet again proving why he's one of the best centre-forwards in world football - if not the best.

-From his customary striking role, Lewandowski's positional sense, ability to read the play and movement formed the perfect foundation for him to wreak havoc.
-Always working intelligently across the attacking half and surveying his surroundings, he tailored his movement depending on what was going on around him.
+From his customary striking role, Lewandowski's positional sense, ability to read the play and movement provide the perfect foundation for him to wreak havoc.
+Always working intelligently across the attacking half and surveying his surroundings, he tailors his movement depending on what is going on around him.

 Watch: Highlights of Bayern's 3-0 win over Schalke!

+The Matchday 2 win over Schalke serves as a perfect example of Lewandowski's capacities.
 Picking his moments when to drop deep, surge in behind, support wide attacks or interchange with a teammate, he constantly altered defenders' reference points.
-This made him extremely difficult to keep tabs on, for Schalke's backline couldn't settle into a rhythm and come to grips with who should mark him.
+This made him extremely difficult to keep tabs on, for the Royal Blue backline couldn't settle into a rhythm and come to grips with who should be marking him.

-Dropping deep effectively to link midfield and attack, he'd regularly find space between the lines to receive due to a Schalke midfielder and central defender not knowing who to track him.
-He didn't need a second invitation to take advantage of the freedom either, turning quickly or receiving in ideal forward facing postures so he could continue upfield.
+Dropping deep effectively to link midfield and attack, he'd regularly find space between the lines to receive the ball, with Schalke midfielders and central defenders uncertain whether it was their job to track him.
+He didn't need a second invitation to take advantage of the freedom either, turning quickly or receiving in ideal forward-facing postures so he could continue upfield.
 If a tracker was following when he checked towards the ball carrier, his composure, brilliant first touch and ball control ensured he remained composed to execute his actions cleanly.

 Smart positioning between the lines

-It was important to note how effectively Lewandowski protected the ball and didn't remain stationary while waiting for an option to arise.
+It's important to note how effectively Lewandowski protected the ball and didn't remain stationary while waiting for an option.
 By receiving in strong body shapes and using his first touch to gain separation when holding up the ball, he made sure he either won fouls or bought himself vital time and space to make coherent decisions.

 Brilliant run between defenders